darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 As to its purpose, this sequence is needed to transfer control of the `SWDIO` line between host and target.
-This is required due to `SWDIO` being driven by either host or target; this sequence is used as a sort of 'give way' signal to avoid both host and target attempting to write to `SWDIO` simultaneously (which would cause contention).
+This is required due to `SWDIO` being driven by either host or target.
+This sequence is used as a sort of 'give way' signal to avoid both host and target attempting to write to `SWDIO` simultaneously (which would cause contention).